Updated: Jun 1, 2026

 • Pop into an English-language bookshop like Shakespeare & Company if it fits your route.

-Jardin du Luxembourg palace and gardens with fountain and tree-lined promenades in 6th arrondissement, Paris, France
+Jardin du Luxembourg palace and gardens with vibrant flowerbeds and palm trees in the 6th arrondissement of Paris, France

 Luxembourg Gardens